-HIS-103 The World in the 20th Century
+HIS-103 The World in the 20th Century (3.00 cr.)

-This course will examine key events, issues and developments in the 20th century world predominantly from the perspective of non-Western cultures.
+(Fall and Spring, Course Offered Every Year) This course will examine key events, issues and developments in the 20th century world predominantly from the perspective of non-Western cultures.
 It will pay particular attention to the issues of European imperialism and de-colonization; the application of Western ideologies of liberalism, communism, and nationalism in non-Western settings; and economic and cultural globalization.
 Case studies will demonstrate differing responses to the challenges of modernization in the 20th century.